connorsadler/mattAndDadFirstPythonProject/src/root/nested/multiplayergame2/readme.txt

 It should show up on the other client also
 The "other player" on each client is shown in grey

-You can also press space to make each client automatically move around the edges of the screen You can do this on both clients and see all the messages flying around
+You can also press Tab to make each client automatically move around the edges of the screen You can do this on both clients and see all the messages flying around

 You can even run a third or fourth game client and see what happens